StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 #### Version Checking

 1. Add two more key value pairs.
-(Make sure you add a comma after the confirmLabel key value pair).
+(Make sure you add a comma after the *confirmLabel* key value pair).

    1. For the first, create the key `osVersions` and for the value, priced an array of strings representing each of the different OS versions that the issue might apply to.
 For example, at the time this document/video was created, the current iOS version is 17.0.1 and the beta version is 17.2
    2. For the second, create the key `appVersions` and this too will be an array of your app versions that the issue might apply to.
-For example current version of the app is 1.0, so create a single string element in the array, but in the future, the issue might also apply to previous versions of your app so you would have to include them as well.
+For example, you can check what the current version of your app is by either running the app and seeing what gets printed to the console, or you can check the General tab for your app target and find it in the *Version* field.
+So create a single string element in the array, but in the future, the issue might also apply to previous versions of your app so you would have to include them as well.

    ```swift
     "osVersions": ["17.0.1", "17.2"]